natverse/neuprintr/README.md

 Use the client to request data from neuprint.
 The `neuprint_fetch_custom` method will run an arbitrary cypher query against the database.
-For information about the neuprint data model, see the neuprint explorer web help:
+For information about the neuprint data model, see the neuprint explorer web help: <https://neuprint.janelia.org/help>.
-<a href="https://neuprint.janelia.org/help" class="uri">https://neuprint.janelia.org/help</a>.

 Some cyphers and other API endpoints have been explored by this package.
 Have a look a the functions, for example, that give you neuron